sjf630/README-generator/README.md

 There are currently no tests for this application.

-## Questions
+## Author

-If you have any questions about this application, please open an issue or contact me directly at your-email@example.com.
 You can check out more of my work at https://github.com/sjf630